mwbowers/mwbowers.github.io/reference/datagate/datagate-client/printing-props.md

 ### bool IsRendererPathMissing()

-Determines if the renderer path is missing.
+Checks if the Renderer path is missing in the application settings.

 ```cs
 bool IsRendererPathMissing()